Advanced Practice

 Not surprisingly, with age and experience comes knowledge — and a salary increase.
 PAs who are 45 years or older make 10% more in total compensation.
 And the more tenured PAs reported to earn nearly 19% more than their less-experienced counterparts.

-Chart - 2021 PA by year in practice
+Bar chart showing PA earnings by year in practice

 PA earnings by certification